Olympic Lines | Washington

 My friend, Iron, asks me if I ever sleep.
 Its morning and the sun is already high.
 The fire is smoldering to life, as if a film playing in reverse, and I am already editing this photo.
 I do sleep, too much in my opinion, but when I am close to nature I feel that sometimes Nature itself conspires to keep me awake.

-glimpse of aurora (see Wild Horses).
-The KP was hitting 8, or it was before we ventured off into wilderness, but nature was showing me how condensation in the upper atmosphere works.
+glimpse of aurora (see Wild Horses for the aurora borealis in Washington State).
+The KP was hitting 8, or it was before we ventured off into wilderness.
+Nature, however, was showing me how condensation in the upper atmosphere works.
 If there were northern lights, we couldn’t see them.
 Some time around 3AM I give up and climb into the open back of my jeep.
 At around 4:30AM the most persistent and curious fly the size of a grape falls in love that my ears, or can’t figure out how to get out of the jeep, and torments me until I give in and get up.

 This was a challenging morning for landscape photography.
 A general haze covered the land with no deffiniton.
 The sky was flat with no visual interest aside from being beautiful in the experiential sense of the word.
 I was fortunate have a 105mm lens and cropped sensor camera, giving me the equivalent reach of 168mm.
 I love long lens landscape photography.
 Being able to reach out and grab light dancing in the distance is a dream of mine.
 If I could, I would go everywhere with a 600mm lens.
 Today, 168mm was long enough, thankfully.
 As I searched the lines for composition and light my eyes fell on a distant glimpse of water and shifting colors.